 Certain Restrictions

-Depending on the specific condo community, certain restrictions may apply, including restrictions that limit how you can use the property.
-While some condo associations prohibit renting, others have different restrictions – from preventing you from raising livestock to requiring regular lawn upkeep.
-These rules and regulations vary drastically between communities, so before purchasing a condo, be sure you fully understand the expectations to avoid surprises down the road.
+Depending on the specific condo community, certain restrictions may apply.
+This may include restrictions that limit how you can use the property.
+While some condo associations prohibit renting, others have different restrictions.
+Some prevent you from raising livestock while others require regular lawn upkeep.

-Financing a condo is a similar process to financing a single-family home, but it’s often a bit more difficult due to extra steps and paperwork throughout the process.
-This is primarily due to the HOA or management company that operates the condo community.
-When applying for a condo mortgage, the lender is essentially approving both the buyer and the community itself for financing, and the process may take longer as the lender waits on specific documents from the HOA.
-Interest rates for condos are also typically slightly higher than that of a single-family home.
+When applying for a condo mortgage, the lender is essentially approving both the buyer and the community itself for financing.
+The process may take longer as the lender waits on specific documents from the HOA.
+Condo interest rates are also typically slightly higher than single-family home interest rates.

 The Bottom Line: Is A Condo Right For You?